VertebrateResequencing/wr/.docs/bugfixes/260909-reject-multi-colon-mounts.md

       singularity user is the one who will be surprised.
     - If the owner would rather reject only on the docker path, that is a small change to the same one function.
+    - The reviewer did not stop at singularity's help text.
+It built a busybox sandbox and ran singularity-ce 4.1.1 for real:

+      ```
+      $ singularity exec -B $SRC:/mnt/x:ro sbox sh -c 'echo nope > /mnt/x/w.txt'
+      sh: can't create /mnt/x/w.txt: Read-only file system   exit=1
+      $ singularity exec -B $SRC:/mnt/x    sbox sh -c 'echo yes  > /mnt/x/w.txt'
+      exit=0
+      ```

+      So `:ro` is honoured today on wr's singularity path.
+The removal is real, not theoretical.
+    - CORRECTION to the argument this item first gave.
+It justified rejecting for singularity partly by "a user moving a job from singularity to docker would silently lose them".
+That trap is already covered EITHER way:
+      `modifiedContainerMountsMessage` previews the modification, so
+      `wr mod --with_docker` on a `:ro` singularity job would be rejected by a docker-only check too.
+The case for rejecting both runtimes therefore rests on 2 other grounds, which the reviewer independently reached and which are stronger:
+      * the published contract is already 2-field only.
+        `Job.ContainerMounts`'s own doc says
+        `/outside/container/path[:/inside/container/path]`, and both
+        `--container_mounts` helps say only "mount additional locations".
+The singularity `:ro` support is undocumented and accidental - it works solely because `singularityMounts` passes the raw string through.
+So this aligns behaviour with the published contract rather than removing a promised feature.
+      * one field, one meaning: making acceptance depend on which image flag is set is its own trap.
+    - Follow-up worth raising separately, and the honest resolution of the
+      tension: support `:ro` PROPERLY on both runtimes - singularity `:ro`, docker `--mount ...,readonly`.
+That turns a capability removal into a capability everyone gets.

+- [x] Selection deliberately does NOT reject a multi-colon value, and that asymmetry with `wr add` is correct rather than an oversight.
+Recorded because nothing else says so.
+    - #588 gave `status`, `kill`, `remove`, `retry`, `suspend` and `resume` a `--container_mounts` SELECTION flag, and its `validateSelectionContainerFlags` does not call `containerMountsMessage`.
+The value flows verbatim into `JobEssence.ContainerMounts` and `keyForCwd` concatenates it verbatim;
+      `MountSpecPaths` is never involved.
+Run for real:

+      ```
+      $ wr kill -l 'sleep 300' --with_docker img --container_mounts /a:/b:ro
+      EROR  No matching jobs found
+      ```

+    - It must stay that way: selection is the only command-line route to a LEGACY job that was stored with such a spec plus an image, and rejecting it would leave those jobs reachable only by rep group or internal id.
+A value matching nothing already fails loudly.

+- [x] Follow-ups from the review, both applied.
+    - `MountSpecPaths`'s doc comment overclaimed.
+It said jobqueue rejects a multi-colon spec "as a job is added or modified, so only a job stored before that check existed can still carry one".
+Two holes, and the implementor refined the second one further than the review had:
+      * `(*Job).containerMountsMessage()` (`jobqueue/job.go:345`) returns ""
+        when the Job has no container image, and all 3 add routes reach that METHOD rather than the free function, so a job ADDED today with no image keeps its spec unchecked.
+Harmless, since mounts are inert without an image, and setting one later IS caught by `modifiedContainerMountsMessage`.
+      * but MODIFY is guarded regardless of image, which the review had not separated out: `JobModifier.validationMessage()` (`job.go:2414`) calls the FREE `containerMountsMessage` with no image gate whenever `ContainerMountsSet`, so `wr mod --container_mounts /a:/b:ro` on an image-less job is refused.
+So the only real holes are add-with-no-image and a Go caller of the `container` package, which jobqueue cannot guard at all.
+      * The comment now says exactly that, in the same space.
+    - Not closed, deliberately: the add-with-no-image hole.
+Closing it is a one-line change (drop the image guard from the method, or call the free function from `malformedAddJobMessage`), but the existing guard is deliberate and an image-less job's mounts are inert, so changing it is a behaviour decision for the owner rather than part of this fix.
+    - CHANGELOG entry added under BOTH `### Changed` and `### Fixed`, because the change is genuinely both and the audiences differ: singularity users LOSE a working capability, which belongs in Changed where someone scanning for what might break them will look, and docker users get a silent wrong-mount defect fixed, which belongs in Fixed.